 How to Care For Blue Star (Amsonia tabernaemontana)

 Watering Blue Star

 Blue Star needs consistent moisture in its soil.
-Water approximately once per week or when the top of the growing medium feels dry.
-Water more frequently in hotter climates and scale back in winter.
+Water it approximately once per week or when the top of the growing medium feels dry.
+Water more frequently in hotter climates and less frequently in winter.